inetfuture/technote/english.md

 - A useful analogy can be drawn from the world of shipping.
 - be prone to
 - stay tune for scenes from netx episode
+- not least of which is that 不仅仅是